Skip to main content

-The ultimate last-minute BFCM checklist: 22 tips to make this Cyber Weekend your best yet
+The ultimate last-minute BFCM checklist: 23 tips to make this Black Friday weekend your best yet

-With Black Friday/Cyber Monday a little over a month away, you may be wondering how much you can still get done and what tasks have slipped through the cracks.
+With Black Friday Cyber Monday on the horizon, you may be wondering how much you can still get done and what tasks have slipped through the cracks.

-Take a deep breath: it’s not too late.
-We brought together marketing experts across ecommerce to list out everything you can get done in the next few weeks to set your brand up for success.
+Take a deep breath: it’s not too late to make a big impact.
+Here, we’ve gathered insights from several B2C marketing experts to list out everything you can get done in the next few weeks to set your brand up for success.

 1. Update your pop-ups

-Your Cyber Weekend discounts are likely the best you’ll offer all year.
+Your Black Friday weekend discounts are likely the best you’ll offer all year.
 Make sure the spotlight is on them—and that shoppers aren’t layering them with additional discount opportunities when they’re shopping on your site.

 Black Friday is not the time to overcomplicate your website copy and design.
 Instead, consider ways to make the experience straightforward for stressed-out shoppers.

-Too many marketers put all their energy into converting shoppers around Cyber Weekend without thinking through what happens if a shopper doesn’t immediately make a purchase.
+Too many marketers put all their energy into converting shoppers around BFCM without thinking through what happens if a shopper doesn’t immediately make a purchase.

 “Make sure your browse abandonment and abandoned cart emails have updated messaging, and set clear expectations regarding possible delayed times,” suggests Molly Becker, marketing director at Perfect Keto.

 Sometimes, the most difficult part about buying a holiday gift for someone is keeping it hidden until it’s time for them to open it.
-So how can you help shoppers alleviate this complication?
+How can you help shoppers alleviate this complication?

 Parker recommends offering a gift hold date and ship date—“an amazing feature for ecommerce businesses to save their customers time and money, and build loyalty by providing this thoughtful service for gifting.”

-The early Black Friday sale is nothing new in ecommerce—in fact, you’ve probably already seen BFCM deals in your inbox.
-But it comes with more strategic advantages than you might realize, and if you haven’t been planning to do one, it might be worth reconsidering.
+The early Black Friday sale is nothing new in ecommerce—in fact, you’ve probably already seen a few BFCM deals in your inbox.
+But it comes with more strategic advantages than you might realize.
+If you haven’t been planning to do one, it might be worth reconsidering.

 “Leverage early access to BFCM deals as a mechanism to both identify subscribers who are likely to engage in more frequent content, even beyond BFCM, and to add new potential customers,” suggests Ben Zettler, digital marketing and ecommerce consultant at Ben Zettler Digital.

-Zettler recommends building a list of users over a two-week period prior to the week of Black Friday by:
+Zettler recommends building a list of subscribers over a two-week period prior to the week of Black Friday by:

 Then, “use the Wednesday of that week to give shoppers early access, or even a promotion, product, or bundle that is exclusive to that group of users before releasing sales content widely later in the week,” Zettler suggests.